Awards and Financial Support

 Successful applicants will be informed if they are being offered an award/scholarship/fellowship in the admission offer.

 During the course of the program there will be further opportunity for admitted students to apply for awards/scholarships/fellowships on a semesterly basis.
-During these times –September and January– application material is circulated to enrolled students.
+During these times —September and January— students are informed of the process at September orientation and again during the spring semester.

 A minimum GPA of 3.50 (roughly A-) is required for consideration.

 The Master of Publishing program provides a number of financial awards to students, some from private donations that are designated for students in the MPub program and some allocated by the university to the program from general university funds.
-While the degree of support changes from year to year, generally speaking the program allocates more than $50,000.00 in graduate awards each year.
 Because this program is a professional program, every attempt is made to assess potential for professional performance.
 Thus, in allocating awards, grades, experience, and workplace performance are assessed by the Graduate Awards Committee.
 At the same time, criteria specified by donors are adhered to, as are university policies in respect of fairness to all.

 A further overriding principle that the program uses in considering student applications for awards is the spreading of funds as widely as possible among qualified applicants.
 Therefore, qualified students will normally be eligible for only one graduate fellowship (maximum $7,000.00) unless there are more awards in a given year than qualified applicants.
 Similarly, major awards granted to students outside the control of the program, and research assistantships, will be considered in the allocation of awards within the context of the applicant’s record of past academic achievement, experience, performance in the program, and spreading financial resources.
 Generally, a limited number of graduate fellowships are allocated as entrance fellowships with the remainder being awarded after one full semester in the program.
 No minimum funding is guaranteed to incoming applicants.